Utilizing Measurable Employee Recognition Criteria to Transform Your Workplace

 - 44% more likely to be thriving in their life overall

-The caveat is that these results are contingent on a well-functioning employee recognition, and there’s no guarantee of a successful recognition program right out of the proverbial box.
-It will likely require tinkering and evolution, processes that are only possible when you know how to measure success of the program.
+The caveat is that these results are contingent on well-functioning employee recognition, and there’s no guarantee of a successful recognition program right out of the proverbial box.
+It will likely require tinkering and evolution, processes that are only possible when you know how to measure the success of the program.

 Why should you measure your recognition program?